dylanCoat/modelingandsociety.github.io/project2technical.md

 I discussed this one in the public section as well—it's basically the same as tree_2.
 To add insult to injury, I also computed its cross-validation score anf received 86%, the same as first_tree.

 # Reflection
+I learned a lot about pitfalls with machine learning.
+Get.
+That.
+Sample.
+Size.
+Up.
+I'm honestly not sure if I could've used this data in a tree for a better result—I'm thinking a different approach entirely would've been better suited to my research question.
+I really had a difficult time coming up with a topic for this project, as every research question I had lacked a suitable dataset and every dataset I found lacked a story I wanted to tell.
+I wished this project had gone a better direction, but I'm still happy with the work I did and the throughline between project 1 and this.

+# Works Cited
+### Dataset